 First Week of Pregnancy – For The Men

-- Another study was published in ‘Fertility and Sterility’ which showed that your mobile phone may also mess with your fertility.
-They said that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.
+- Another study published in Fertility and Sterility showed that your mobile phone may also affect your fertility.
+They found that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.

 - Tight fitting underwear or environments where overheating can occur — like a hot spa — can also impact on sperm production.

 - While not necessary to guarantee conception, the female orgasm can certainly improve the chances of a fertilized ovum implanting successfully.
 This article talks you through the how and why.
 Maintaining intimacy and connection while planning to conceive is important.